6 min read

 Radon Testing Methods

 Radon is a radioactive gas that cannot be seen, smelled, or tasted.
 It is created naturally from the decay of radioactive elements, such as uranium, which is found in soil and rock throughout the world.
-Radon is released from the soil and rock into the air through the natural half-life decay process.
+Radon is released from the soil and rock into the air for a period of time through the natural half-life decay process.
+The chemical element is also detrimental to health as well, considering that too much exposure could leave you at risk of lung cancer.
+It is also the second leading cause of lung cancer, and first amongst lung cancer deaths for non-smokers.

 For more information, read our blog post: Radon: The Silent Killer in Your Home.